Baskets of fresh potatoes and beans at a farmers’ market.

 Peterborough Farmers’ Market

 Held for over 190 years, the Peterborough Farmers’ Market is one of the oldest in Ontario.
-Featuring upwards of 100 vendors, the market is a great place to find everything from seasonal fruits and vegetables to maple products, deli and prepared foods or artisan-made crafts, all while listening to the sounds of local musicians.
+Featuring upwards of 100 vendors, it’s a great place to find everything from seasonal fruits and vegetables to maple products, deli and prepared foods or artisan-made crafts, all while listening to the sounds of local musicians.

 Lindsay Farmers’ Market